tranelvis/Portfolio/AR Meow Meow/README.md

 Yushan Liu -- **Game Designer** and **Front-end Developer** focusing on BabylonJS GUI.
 Yushan is a 1st year MS Computer Science student. \
 Peizhen Wu -- **Full Stack Developer**: focusing on the server and Babylon.js GUI.
 Peizhen is a Computer Science Master student. \
 Yiran Chen -- **Full Stack Developer**: focusing on graphics (models and animations).
 Yiran is a 1st year MS Computer Science student. \
-Elvis Tran -- **Website Developer**: focusing on website UI.
+Elvis Tran -- **Front-end Developer**: focusing on website and BabylonJS G/UI.
 Elvis is a graduating BS Computer Engineering student.

 ### Help and Contacts
 If you have any questions regarding AR Meow Meow, please feel free to email us.
 Our email address is cse218.team.m@gmail.com